tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 ## Install AdNauseam

 ### Other Operating Systems
 The following instructions are for Google's Chrome and Chromium browsers ONLY.
-For other Chromium-based browsers simply download the latest [.CRX file](https://github.com/dhowe/AdNauseam/releases/latest), open the extension page, and drag the file into your browser window (*Note: the Brave no longer allows extensions from outside the Chrome webstore).
+For other Chromium-based browsers simply download the latest [.CRX file](https://github.com/dhowe/AdNauseam/releases/latest), open the extension page, and drag the file into your browser window

+*NOTE: the Brave Browser no longer allows extensions from outside the Chrome webstore*

 #### Manual Install in Developer Mode
 1. Download the most latest adnauseam.chromium.zip file from our [releases page](https://github.com/dhowe/AdNauseam/releases/latest) (make sure to download the _chromium.zip_ file!)